AppLayerLabs/applayer-gitbook/bdk-implementation/p2p-encoding.md

 | Command ID   | 2 Bytes | Command ID                                  |
 | Payload      | X Bytes | Message Command Payload                     |

-### Request Flag

-Used to tell if the request is a "Request" (0), an "Answer" (1) to a previous request, or a "Broadcast" (2) request (verify and broadcast towards other nodes of the network).
+Where each variable represents the following:

+* **Request Flag** - used to tell the message's type (Request, Answer, Broadcast or Notification)
-A Request will always wait and have a respective Answer, while Broadcasts are processed directly.
-See the difference between functions called by `handleAnswer()`/`handleRequest()` and functions called by `handleBroadcast()`.
-The random ID of the Broadcast request is used to know if the node has previously received that broadcast and if it should rebroadcast or not.
+  * Requests will always wait and have a respective Answer
+  * Broadcasts and Notifications are processed directly and independently from each other
+  * The random ID in a Broadcast message is used to know if the node has previously received that broadcast and if it should rebroadcast or not

-### Random ID

-Used to tell different requests apart and make async requests.
-During a request, the random ID is calculated with 8 random bytes.
-During an answer, the random ID is equal to the random ID of the respective request.
-If it's a Broadcast request, the randomID equals `SafeHash(payload)`.

-### Command ID
+* **Random ID** - used to tell different messages apart and make async requests
+  * Requests calculate their ID with 8 random bytes
+  * Answers use the same ID from the Request they belong to
+  * Broadcasts calculate their ID with the first 8 bytes of the hash of the message's payload (using SafeHash)

-Used to tell which command type is encoded in the payload.
-See below for more info.
+* **Command ID** - used to tell which command type is encoded in the payload (see below)

-### Payload

-Used as the payload of the request/answer (if needed).
+* **Payload** - self-explanatory.
+May be absent as it is not required for certain message types

-### Example
+### Example of a message

 Given the example `0x01adf01827349cad810002123456789abcdef` we can extract the following values: